efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ## Displaying Results

-The results are shown in a tabular listing, powered by the [GridField](../forms/field_types/gridfield), more specifically the [api:GridFieldDataColumns] component.
-This component looks for a [api:DataObject::$summary_fields] static on your model class, where you can add or remove columns.
-To change the title, use [api:DataObject::$field_labels].
+The results are shown in a tabular listing, powered by the [GridField](../forms/field_types/gridfield), more specifically the [api:SilverStripe\Forms\GridField\GridFieldDataColumns] component.
+This component looks for a [api:SilverStripe\ORM\DataObject::$summary_fields] static on your model class, where you can add or remove columns.
+To change the title, use [api:SilverStripe\ORM\DataObject::$field_labels].

 **mysite/code/Product.php**